Tilbury Fort: 20th–21st centuries

 Fresh concerns grew that the Thames might be vulnerable to attack from torpedo boats and armoured cruisers, and in 1903 four quick-firing 12-pounder, 12 cwt (5.4 kg, 50.8 kg) guns were positioned on Tilbury's south-east curtain wall, supplemented in 1904 by two 6-inch (15 cm) breech loading guns.
 In 1905, however, the government decided that the Royal Navy and the forts downstream gave sufficient protection for the capital and removed the artillery, leaving only machine-guns in place.

 Tilbury continued to function as a mobilisation store and, after the outbreak of the First World War, it was used to house up to 300 transit soldiers and to supply the new army camps established at Purfleet and Belhus Mansion.
 It was initially manned by the 2nd Battalion of the Royal Dublin Fusiliers until 1916, and by various reserve units for the rest of the war.
 The fort itself was used to store munitions while a depot for remounts was built just to the west; a pontoon bridge was built across the Thames for troop movements, guarded by the fort's guns.
 Until 1917, also used to house the headquarters of several infantry battalions.
 Electric lighting was installed, and a narrow-gauge railway and a steam crane on the quay were added to help to move material in and out of the fort.
 After the Zeppelin raids of June 1915, anti-aircraft guns and searchlights mounted at the fort and they played a role in the shooting down of the German Navy Zeppelin, L15, although it is disputed as to which site in the area fired the shell that brought down the airship.

 During the inter-war years, the government concluded that the fort was no longer militarily useful and there were unsuccessful attempts to sell it off for development.
 During the Second World War, the fort initially housed an improvised anti-aircraft operations room, controlling the defences of the Thames and Medway (North) Gun Zone between 1939 and 1940.
 Trenches were dug across the surrounding area to prevent an airborne attack.
 The enlisted barracks and the facilities block, as well as probably the sutler's house, were bombed and damaged, being demolished after the war.
 The fort was transferred out of military use relatively early in the post-war period, and in 1950 the Ministry of Works took over the site.
 Restoration work took place in the 1970, including the construction of replica wooden bridges.
 It was opened to the public in 1982.

 In the 21st century, the fort is controlled by English Heritage and operated as a tourist attraction, receiving 16,154 visitors in 2014.
-The site is protected under UK law as a scheduled monument, with the officers' barracks a grade II* listed building.
+The site was designated as a scheduled monument on 18th January 1973, giving it protection under UK law.
+The officers' barracks is a grade II* listed building in its own right.